carbon-language/carbon-lang/mlir/docs/PassManagement.md

 Instrumentations added to the PassManager are run in a stack like fashion, i.e. the last instrumentation to execute a `runBefore*` hook will be the first to execute the respective `runAfter*` hook.
-The hooks of a `PassInstrumentation` class are guaranteed to be executed in a thread safe fashion, so additional synchronization is not necessary.
+The hooks of a `PassInstrumentation` class are guaranteed to be executed in a thread-safe fashion, so additional synchronization is not necessary.
 Below in an example instrumentation that counts the number of times the `DominanceInfo` analysis is computed: